instrumentisto/rust-incubator/orientation.md

 ### Honor code

 We ask you to complete the assignments independently and not to share your own work.
 Since you will receive certificates at the end of the course, we will carefully check your work for Plagiarism.
-A person who uses the work of another person and another person **both will be excluded** if such an incident occurs.
+A person who uses the work of another person and another person **both will be expelled** if such an incident occurs.

+### Capstone project

+You will be tasked with creating a portfolio project using Rust within a one-week timeframe.
+The project should highlight your proficiency in Rust, showcase your coding style, and demonstrate your problem-solving skills.
+The objective is to build a functional project that can be presented to potential employers or shared within the programming community.

+Select a project idea that can be effectively implemented within a **one-week timeframe**.
+Consider the project's complexity and feasibility.
+You are expected to present your project to your peers and mentors, which enables you to receive comprehensive feedback, enhancing your growth and learning experience.

+### Certificate

+If you complete all tasks on time, successfully present your capstone project, and achieve a high score on the certification test, you will earn a **professional certificate**.
+We're dedicated to ensuring our certificate is recognized both in Ukraine and internationally.

+### Certification Test

+Our certification process is meticulously designed to maintain the highest levels of integrity and credibility.
+We implement stringent measures to deter cheating and ensure a fair testing environment for all participants.

+During the certification test, participants will be [supervised by a proctor][certification test].
+We require participants to use two cameras and share their desktop throughout the test to prevent any unauthorized communication.
+In addition, we will monitor all active processes on the participant's computer at the beginning and during the test to curb any fraudulent activities.

+It's important to note that passing the certification test is challenging due to its intricate and tricky questions.
+Each participant is granted **only one attempt** to pass the test.
+However, a condensed version of the test will be publicly available for practice.
+Participants who complete the first or second part of the program ahead of others, or those whose capstone project receives the most likes from mentors during presentation, will be awarded an extra attempt.

+Any attempt to cheat during the certification test will lead to immediate expulsion from the boot camp.

+> 💡 Advice: It is beneficial to go through as many online quizzes as possible before taking the certification test.
+Mastery of rustlings and exorcism drills, as well as reviewing others' code, is recommended, as the certification test evaluates not only your understanding of concepts but also your ability to read and comprehend code swiftly.

 ### Get help from mentors and peers